StarLeaf: History

 StarLeaf was established in 2008 by Mark Loney, Mark Richer and William MacDonald.
 The trio had previously founded Calista, which offered cloud based voice services and which was purchased by Cisco Systems in 1999, and  Codian, a UK-based manufacturer of video conferencing infrastructure that was bought by Tandberg for $270m in 2007 and subsequently became part of Cisco Systems in 2010.

 StarLeaf initially developed a telepresence and video meeting service that offered a range of personal and group telepresence endpoints connected via a dedicated on-premise PBX.

 In 2013, the company launched StarLeaf Cloud, a global network managed by StarLeaf with regional points of presence, to which StarLeaf endpoints could connect from anywhere.
 StarLeaf ceased selling on-prem systems in favour of StarLeaf Cloud.

 In the same year, the introduction of the StarLeaf Breeze software client enabled people to join StarLeaf meetings from laptops (Windows, Mac OS, and Linux) smartphones and tablets (iOS and Android), as well as from a range of StarLeaf personal videophones and meeting room systems.

 In 2015, StarLeaf introduced a dedicated room system for Skype for Business/Microsoft UC.
 In 2018 this was rebranded as "Teamline by StarLeaf" and was extended to work with Microsoft Teams.

 In 2017 launched their new app for Windows, Mac, iOS and Android.
-In addition to being make calls and join meetings, it added instant messaging functionality.
+In addition to being able to make calls and join meetings, it added instant messaging functionality.
 File sharing was added in 2018.

 StarLeaf announced a partnership with Poly in 2020 to make StarLeaf services available on Poly conferencing and meeting room systems.

 Usage of StarLeaf grew by over 1,000% between January and April 2020 as global lockdowns led to a dramatic increase in home and remote working.

 In 2021, StarLeaf transitioned from hardware led sales to being a SaaS based offering.

 StarLeaf was VC-backed and had secured eight funding rounds totaling almost £60m, the last £12m of which came in 2019 with investment from Grafton Capital and Highland Capital Partners.

 On 9 June 2022 Starleaf Limited entered into administration.
 Operations ceased in October 2022.